maarten-pennings/esp32cam/pwm/readme.md

 The ESP32-CAM comes with an on-board high-power LED to illuminate the scene (a "flash").
 However the LED is so powerfull that it completely washes out all texture, see [hardware fix](../hwmods) for washed-out images.
-My first solution was to add a low-power LED, a [harwdare mod](../hwmods), but later I realized that the ESP32 has a flexible PWM block.
+My first solution was to add a low-power LED, a [hardware mod](../hwmods), but later I realized that the ESP32 has a flexible PWM block.
 I tried that out, and then removed the low-power LED.

 ## PWM